hyprland-community/pyprland/site/Getting-started.md

 ## Configuring

 Create a configuration file in `~/.config/hypr/pyprland.toml` enabling a list of plugins, each plugin may have its own configuration needs or don't need any configuration at all.
-Most default values should be okay, just set when you are not satisfied with the default.
+Most default values should be acceptable for most users, options which hare not mandatory are marked as such.

+> [!important]
+> Provide the values for the configuration options which have no annotation such as "(optional)"

 Check the [TOML format](https://toml.io/) for details about the syntax.